How to hire employees in Switzerland through an employer of record (EOR) [2024]

 EORs that prioritize data protection can help.
 They’ll offer:

-As an added layer of protection, consider establishing a Data Processing Agreement (DPA) with a payroll service that mandates they uphold sound privacy practices and provides legal protection.
+As an added layer of protection, consider establishing a data processing agreement (DPA) with a payroll service that mandates they uphold sound privacy practices and provide legal protection.

 What are the mandatory employee benefits for Swiss workers?